inducer/modepy/doc/paper/paper.md

 choices include the `PN` space, containing polynomials of total degree at most `order`, and the `QN` space, containing polynomials of maximum degree at most `order`.
 As with shapes, these spaces can be combined using `TensorProductSpace`.

-The basis is provided in the form of a `Basis` class, which allows access to the basis functions, their derivatives (per axis) and opaque `mode_ids`.
-As noted before, the basis functions and their derivatives can be evaluated directly or can be traced using the `pymbolic` library to aid in code generation.
-Various standard basis functions are provided, such as the monomials, general Jacobi polynomials, and the Proriol-Koornwinder-Dubiner-Owens (PKDO) basis from [@Dubiner1991] (see
+A `Basis` objects is available separately, giving access to basis functions and their derivatives, for, e.g., the monomials, general Jacobi polynomials, and the Proriol-Koornwinder-Dubiner-Owens (PKDO) basis from [@Dubiner1991] (see
 \autoref{FigurePKDO}).